-In the middle of the user interface is the block palette.
-Above it are the tabs of the different editors in Scratch: Scripts, Costumes (or Backdrops) and Sounds.
-In this guide we will concentrate on the first tab, which concerns programming and contains all the command blocks Scratch understands, as well as the Scripts Area.
+In the left-hand side of the user interface is the block palette.
+Above it are the tabs of the different editors in Scratch: Code, Costumes (or Backdrops) and Sounds.
+In this guide we will concentrate on the first tab, which concerns programming and contains all the command blocks Scratch understands, as well as the Code Area.
 The other two tabs can be used to edit the appearance of sprites and backdrops, and any sounds they should make.